 KEYWORDS:

-Confocal live imaging, shoot apical meristem, SAM, vegetative meristem, inflorescence meristem, tomato, soybean, Arabidopsis
+Confocal live imaging, shoot apical meristem, vegetative meristem, inflorescence meristem, tomato, soybean, Arabidopsis

 SUMMARY:

 This protocol presents how to live image and analyze the shoot apical meristems from different plant species using laser scanning confocal microscopy.

 ABSTRACT:

 The shoot apical meristem (SAM) functions as a conserved stem cell reservoir and it generates almost all aboveground tissues during the postembryonic development.
 The activity and morphology of SAMs determine important agronomic traits, such as shoot architecture, size and number of reproductive organs, and most importantly, grain yield.
 Here, we provide a detailed protocol for analyzing both the surface morphology and the internal cellular structure of the living SAMs from different species through laser scanning confocal microscope.
 The whole procedure from the sample preparation to the acquisition of high resolution three-dimensional (3D) images can be accomplished within as short as 20 minutes.
 We demonstrate that this protocol is highly efficient for studying not only the inflorescence SAMs of the model species but also the vegetative meristems from different crops, providing a simple but powerful tool to study the organization and development of meristems across different plant species.